dp119/py_repo/puppet.md

 # <h2> What is MCollective?
 The MCollective is a tool that is developed by the Puppet labs for server orchestration.
 MCollective helps to run thousands of jobs in parallel using your own or existing plugins.

 # <h2> What is Puppet architecture?

 # <h2> What is the difference between puppet and ansible?

+Puppet has master slave arch.
+It has agent running on slaves Ansible has just the server and no agents

+Mode of communication
+Puppet communicates with the agent
+Ansible communicates with the node via SSH

+Puppet CM has pull based approach (clients poll a centralized master periodically for updates) Ansible has push based approach

+Ansible supports exception handling
+Puppet does not have exception handling support

+Both servers can only be installed on a LINUX machine

+Puppet has a DSL syntax and
+Ansible uses YAML files with relatively simple syntax

+Puppet config files are called manifests with extension .pp Ansible config files are called Playbook

 # <h2> Puppet uses push or pull method?